 You will be asked to provide some basic information such as student I.D., phone number, and academic major.
 Your supporting documentation will be reviewed, and our understanding of the impacts of your disability will be clarified with your input.
 Together, with the Office of Student Support, we will determine the adjustments that are both reasonable and relevant to your particular needs at the University.
 You will be expected to be an active participant in this process.
 We will review the Policies and Procedures Agreement and present it for your signature.
 Be assured that you will have an opportunity to ask any questions so that you will leave the intake meeting with a clear plan for using your accommodations and an understanding of your rights and responsibilities.

-You will need to re-register with the Testing and Disability Services every semester.
+You will need to re-register with the Office of Disability Services every semester.

 Each new semester brings change.
 You will have different classes with different instructors.
 There will be new requirements and may be changes instructional formats, course requirements, and classroom activities.
 For these reasons, it is necessary to meet with you to discuss your new schedule and any changes in your accommodations that may be needed.
 You must renew your approved accommodations.
 You should schedule a meeting for approval.
 Although you may still qualify for services, you will not receive any services if you do not re-register.